Holmen logo blue Holmen logo white

 How to ensure EUDR compliance for your paper products

-Simply put, EUDR aims to counteract deforestation by making sure that everyone that is part of a supply chain that puts print and paper products on the market ascertains the origin of the raw material and assesses the risk associated with it.
+Simply put, EUDR aims to counteract deforestation by making sure that everyone that is part of a supply chain that places print and paper products on the market ascertains the origin of the raw material and assesses the risk associated with it.
 That's why traceability throughout the value-chain has become such a central part.

 Holmen Board and Paper fully supports the objective and goal of EUDR, to halt deforestation in order to fight climate change and protect biodiversity.
 There are three compliance requirements in the regulation.
 The relevant commodity or relevant product must be: